OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 Apps are executed in the Android Application Sandbox thus enforcing isolation of app data and code execution from other apps on the device.
 This adds an additional layer of security.

-When installing a new app (From Google Play Store or External Sources), a new folder is created in the file system in the path <code>/data/data/<package name></code>.
+When installing a new app (From Google Play Store or External Sources), a new folder is created in the file system in the path `/data/data/<package name>`.
 This folder is going to be the private data folder for that particular app.

 Since every app has its own unique Id, Android separates app data folders configuring the mode _read_ and _write_ only to the owner of the app.